 Plenary Oral Presentation Scheduling

-The most highly-ranked peer-reviewed submissions will be accepted and scheduled as oral presentations during Plenary Sessions.
+The hightest-ranked peer-reviewed submissions will be accepted and scheduled as oral presentations during Thursday's Plenary Session.

 Oral Presentation Session Scheduling

-- Innovations in Medical Education: Sessions C, J, P
+- Innovations in Medical Education Oral Presentations will be scheduled during Sessions C, J, and P

 Poster Session Scheduling